-Play-On A mechanic and call used to indicate a loose ball technical violation and some violations concerning the crease area and goalkeeper interference.
+Play-On A mechanic and call used to indicate a loose ball technical violation and some offensive end.

-Clearing Team The team attempting to move the ball from the defensive end of the field to its offensive end.
+Clearing Team The team attempting to move the ball from the defensive end of the field to its

 Riding Team During a clear attempt, the team not in possession of the ball.